rmDitch/reMarkable-year-week-tasks-planner/README.md

 (Migrating from a previous version can be done by just copying a whole page of writing from the old version, and pasting in to this new versions.
 Spacing will match).

 Year and Week sheets sourced from the https://www.calendarpedia.co.uk/ resource.
 Merged together, modified, hyperlinks, bookmarks and Cornell style Tasks sheet added.
+Cleaned up the year view and grayscale.
+Tab style page headers & neater clickable icons ( ♡ palm os).